GloriousRedLeader/omgarturo/README.md

 That will create the **omgarturo** folder in your /Scripts folder and download all files from this repo into it.
 If you don't have git or don't care for it, you'll still need to create the directory structure *exactly* as it is below.
 All files in **omgarturo/fm_core** are required.
 The rest of the files you can just pick and choose what you want.

+Also, if this file doesn't exist, create it: /Scripts/\_\_init\_\_.py.
+This is in the root /Scripts folder.
+It is an empty file.
+It just needs to be present.
+You might already have it.

 ```bash
 └── RazorInstallDirectory
     └── Scripts